 Historically, chili peppers have been used by multiple cultures not only as an aphrodisiac, but as an anesthetic.
 With the power to raise body temperature as well as cause lips swell to a kissable plump pout, the effects of eating red hot chili peppers can telegraph the visual cues of a sexual flush.

 Nutritionally, cucumbers provide several nutrients essential to maintaining sexual health, including vitamin C and manganese.
-The silica in cucumbers supports connective tissue heath, which not only keeps us limber and primed for action, but can aid in maintaining young, vibrant skin.
+The silica in cucumbers supports connective tissue health, which not only keeps us limber and primed for action, but can aid in maintaining young, vibrant skin.

 Of interest to people looking to use food in seduction, a study by Dr. Alan Hirsch found that the scent of cucumbers, in combination with black licorice, is extremely arousing to women.

-Unlike most aphrodisiac foods, garlic is something that both lovers must consume for its magical properties to manifest in the powers of romance.
-It’s no mystery of science or magic, however, just common sense: a whiff of garlic breath is about as arousing as the smell of the zoo on a hot, summer day.
+Unlike most aphrodisiac foods, garlic is something that both lovers must consume for its magical properties to manifest into the powers of romance.
+It’s no mystery of science or magic, however, just common sense: a whiff of garlic breath is about as arousing as the smell of the zoo on a hot summer day.
 The only antidote is to partake in the feast of sweet stink, numbing the senses to any unappealing odor.